lasiakoppaka/API_mechanic-shop-Management/app/README.md

 - `GET /service-tickets/` - Get all service tickets
 - `PUT /service-tickets/<ticket_id>/assign-mechanic/<mechanic_id>` - Assign a mechanic to a ticket
 - `PUT /service-tickets/<ticket_id>/remove-mechanic/<mechanic_id>` - Remove a mechanic from a ticket

-## Testing with Postman

-1. Import the Postman collection: `Mechanic_Shop_API.postman_collection.json`
-2. Make sure the Flask application is running
-3. Test each endpoint using the provided collection

 ## Database Schema